shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 * [Exercise 3: Debugging Practice Part 3](#exercise-3-debugging-practice-part-3) (lab06_gdb/p3)
 * [Exercise 4: Debugging Practice Part 4](#exercise-4-debugging-practice-part-4) (lab06_gdb/p4)

+> Note: To get full credit for this lab, you must complete a Google Survey.
+You do not need to submit any files to Turnin for lab 6.

 ## Goals

 Learn the basics of the [GNU Project Debugger](https://www.gnu.org/software/gdb/) (gdb and ddd) so you can use them to find bugs in your class projects.